 C-84-135' (formerly protected by Australian Patent); 'C84-135' (formerly protected by United States Patent).

 Wintergreen was selected for its vigorous growth, dark green olive colour and colour retention compared to other Cynodon dactylon (green couch) varieties in Australia at the time.
 Following 10 years of experimenting under test and development, Wintergreen was released in 1983.
-The variety which is commonly described "as an oldie but a goodie" is still widely used today within sub-tropical and warm temperate zones within Australia for residential, commercial and sports field use.
+The variety which is commonly described today "as an oldie but a goodie" is still widely used today within sub-tropical and warm temperate zones within Australia for residential, commercial and sports field use.
 Wintergreen typically seeds profusely, requiring more mowing than other turfgrass varieties.

 Wintergreen can be mown down to 6 mm with a cylinder mower; it has some frost sensitivity.
 Stops growing below 6-7° C. Good winter colour retention.
 As for most other green couches.
 Best in full sun.
 Requires a minimum of six hours of sunlight per day.
 Recovers rapidly after drought.
 Low-moderate salinity tolerance.
 Moderate to good wear and is commonly used on community sports fields.
 Source: Former Redlands DPI Technical Notes (DAF).